mattermost/docs/source/developer/api.md

 ## Mattermost Golang Bot Sample (Driver Example)

-Mattermost provides a [Golang Bot Sample](https://github.com/mattermost/mattermost-bot-sample-golang) to demonstration how Mattermost works with the Golang driver and the APIs.
+Mattermost provides a [Golang Bot Sample](https://github.com/mattermost/mattermost-bot-sample-golang) to demonstrate how Mattermost works with the Golang driver and the APIs.

 ## Community Apps and Integrations